 MAKE WHITE CAKE:

-- Adjust oven rack to middle position and preheat to 350 degrees F. Lightly grease bottom of 9-inch springform pan.
+- Adjust oven rack to middle position and preheat to 350 degrees F. Lightly grease bottom of a 9-inch springform pan.
 Line with parchment round, and lightly spray entire pan; set aside.

 - In a large measuring cup whisk together milk, egg whites, and vanilla; set aside.

 - In a large bowl whisk together flour, sugar, baking powder, and salt on low speed until combined.
-Add butter, 1 piece at a time, and mix with electric mixer until only pea-sized pieces of butter remain about 1 minute.
+Add butter, 1 piece at a time, and mix with an electric mixer until only pea-sized pieces of butter remain about 1 minute.

 - Pour in half of the milk mixture, and mix on medium-high speed until light and fluffy, about 1 minute.
 Reduce speed to medium-low, and add remaining milk mixture, and beat until incorporated, about 30 seconds.

-- Pour batter into prepared pan and smooth top with rubber spatula.
+- Pour batter into prepared pan and smooth top with a rubber spatula.
 Bake until lightly golden and a toothpick inserted comes out clean, about 45-50 minutes, rotating halfway through baking.